ApricotLabsAm/rn-test-task/README.md

-# 📱 React Native SDK Assignment (Mock-Only, Historical Prices Only)
+# 📱 React Native SDK Assignment

 We’re evaluating your ability to design and build a **modular SDK** and integrate it into a modern **React Native demo app**.